March 10, 2019

 And again, like most Catholic cities, it has a number of churches, including 2 basilica and one cathedral.
 We spent some time in the cathedral, home to the local bishop, and marveled its combination of architectural styles—starting with its 12th century Romanesque origins and continuing through the Gothic and Neo Gothic—parts of it were not completed or rebuilt until the 19th century.
 The intellectual life of the Renaissance here made famous Montaigne and Montesquieu, two local philosophes and writers, one of whose sarcophagi is in the Aquitaine museum.

 This area prospered too as a result of the slave trade—it was France’s major port on the Atlantic—and some of the money went into building the mansions along the riverfront that are still impressive, even if no longer single-family dwellings.
-Bordelaise, consequently chafed under Napoleon’s continental system (that forbid trade with the outside world) and of course, had to find other sources of income until the restoration of the Monarchy.
+Bordelaise consequently chafed under Napoleon’s continental system (that forbid trade with the outside world) and of course, had to find other sources of income until the restoration of the Monarchy.

 One of the industries that took over for the slave trade was shipbuilding, an industry that existed into World War II, when Vichy serviced and built German submarines.
 Today, the estuary is not maintained well, and the maritime trade has been replaced with aerospace and high tech and tourism; it’s close to the beaches of the Atlantic, where there is the highest sand dune in Europe.

-Happily for me, the area is also know for its duck, and magret de canard, (duck breast) and risotto con truffles with foie grass (goose liver) are two of the dishes now off my to-do-list
+Happily for me, the area is also know for its duck, and magret de canard, (duck breast) and risotto con truffles with foie gras (goose liver) are two of the dishes now off my to-do-list

 As one of the chamber of commerce documents described it, “Charming Bordeaux.”
 I thought that was an apt description.